 Want to play (insert a specific game) with me right now?
 Or in ten minutes?

-Pick a favorite game to add into the text.
-My boys like Monopoly, Jenga, Go Fish, Mastermind, or Apples to Apples.
+Pick a favorite game to add into the text to your child.
+My boys like Monopoly, Jenga, Go Fish, Mastermind, Yahtzee, Old Maid, or Apples to Apples.
 I love the retro Mastermind pictured below.
 That is the style I have at my house and my boys and I love to play it.
-It’s the same game I played as a child (I saved it!!)
+It’s the same game I played as a child (I saved it!!).
+I love this game because kids really have to think to play it and it’s fun at the same time!

 Text them questions they don’t like to talk about or may be shy to talk about.